-Admission to graduate study is granted by the Dean of the Graduate School upon the recommendation of the faculty in the graduate program.
-Applicants seeking admission to this degree program must submit the information noted below.
+You must upload into the online application system a scanned copy (PDF preferred) of the official transcript(s) from each college or university where you received your admission to this degree program must submit the information noted below.
 Before starting the online application, gather all information and documents for all of the admission requirements so that they can be uploaded into the application system.
 All materials must be received before review will begin.